 With few efforts, anyone can brew instantly an Nespresso espresso or any other of their coffee brewing variations.
 Nestlé developed several different flavors and kinds of coffees, for many capsules reserving very fine and fancy coffee beans.
 The success of this method of brewing not only made Nestlé successful producing their own machines, as many other brands got interested in this inescapable revolution.
 These days, Nestlé sells the rights to use the patent of their Nespresso technology to many other coffee brands, so the options of Nespresso machines in the market abound.

 We selected for you though, only the most coveted and really popular, high quality, the very best of the Nespresso machines in the market these days.
-Our criteria was, mostly, how enriched is the experience of Nespresso machines to brew a good coffee, and while there are many models in the market, very few offer the best of customization and quality, and the next models you are going to see is the best so far in the industry.
+Our criteria was, mostly, how enriched is the experience of Nespresso machines to brew a good coffee, and while there are many models in the market, very few offer the best of customization and quality, and the next models you are going to see is the best so far in the industry for 2020

 Is no secret for anyone who loves coffee that DeLonghi has many of the best models of coffee machines in the market.
 They do an amazing job creating their own technology to brew Nespresso coffee, and they do this with class and authority, this DeLonghi Nespresso machine was rated as the best Nespresso machine of 2020.
 Lattissima Pro is still one of the best of its kinds in 2020, and likewise one of the best and most expensive investments you can do for a Nespresso machine.

 DeLonghi got the rights to use the Nespresso patent technology and developed a machine that works fantastically well with their Original Grand Cru series of coffee capsules, so is important to note that this fancy machine will work with that kind of fancy capsule.
 Other series like Dulce Gosto – the most budget and low quality, which is actually a Nescafe version of pod coffee – and Vertuoline Grand Cru – the fanciest of them all – will not be compatible with Lattissima Pro.